 Skiing!
 Vacation doesn’t have to mean sipping Aperol Spritz in the sun (although that is pretty wonderful too).
 The Italian Alps are a great destination if you want to hit the slopes.

 One perk of visiting places in Italy during the offseason is that you may stumble upon a unique (and thrilling!) festival.
-Our local trip planners say that these are some of the top celebrations between October and February:
+Our locals say that these are some of the top celebrations between October and February:

 If you love pasta, art, world-class museums, stunning architecture, great red wine, and rich desserts—then locals tell us you'll love Italy all year round.
 Raining in Florence?
 Duck into the Uffizi museum.
 Chilly in Naples?
 Order some classic Neopolitan pizza, fresh from a wood fire oven.

 Locals you'll find plenty to do all year round.
-And if you don't know where to start, then our trip planners can help create an unforgettable offseason itinerary.
+And if you don't know where to start, then our locals in Italy can help create an unforgettable offseason itinerary.